alvarotrigo/multiscroll.js/README.md

 - `navigationPosition`: (default `none`) It can be set to `left` or `right` and defines which position the navigation bar will be shown (if using one).

 - `navigationTooltips`: (default []) Defines the tooltips to show for the navigation circles in case they are being used.
-Example: `navigationTooltips: ['firstSlide', 'secondSlide']`.
+Example: `navigationTooltips: ['firstSection', 'secondSection']`.

 ## Methods